tomminux/f5-udf-ocp-baremetal-blueprint/docs/procedure.md

 ## Blueprint deployment

 Deploy the blueprint.
-**IMPORTANT NOTE**: I tried multiple times to deploy this in London and/or Amsterdam, having a lot of performance issues.
-For the time being, it is better to deploy this in Oregon: this was tested and running fine.

 Start the Deployment: it is going to take a while to boot up everything.